-Most insurance professionals must deal from time to time with a client or prospective client that has life insurance, annuity, or endowment policy that is no longer a good fit for them.
+Most insurance advisors will have knowledge of how a 1035 exchange works.
+From time to time clients or prospective clients will have a life insurance, annuity, or endowment policy that is no longer a good fit for them.
 When this situation arises, the insured can exercise a 1035 exchange to a new policy.
-This means they can transfer all of the cash value from the old under-performing policy to a new up to date policy.
+This means they can transfer all of the cash value and their basis from the old under-performing policy to a new up to date policy.

 The section 1035 tax-free exchange allows the insured to move cash value from a life insurance policy to another life insurance policy or tax-deferred annuity without paying any taxes on the gain in the policy.
 The same can be done with a tax-deferred annuity.
 If doing a 1035 exchange on an annuity, the only transfer option is another annuity.